 Drip email marketing can help businesses avoid situations where they are only selling to one prospect at a time.
 They put all their efforts into that one sale and then need to start the process all over again after the sale is completed.
 This is experienced mostly by entrepreneurs or small businesses.

 Without this type of marketing, companies risk letting valuable business prospects forget about their services or lose them to a competitor’s drip marketing campaign.
 To find out more about C2CRM’s suite of marketing automation tools, you can read more here.
-Or schedule a quick demo here (scroll to the bottom of the screen).
+Or schedule a live demo here (scroll to the bottom of the screen).
 You will love our products – and our prices!